Back to blogs

 What other crypto mortgage lenders get wrong is how they structure their loans.
 True HODLers don’t want to surrender their hard-earned positions for a single asset.
 They want to use their portfolio as collateral to acquire a new asset, pay off their new acquisition and retrieve their account’s full value after that asset is paid off.
 After all, crypto’s most attractive feature is its function as a bargaining chip across so many different industries—why would you want to give that up?

-Engaging in a mortgage loan backed by Bitcoin, Ethereum, or even stablecoins such as USDC or Gemini Dollar, is the easiest way to put your portfolio’s total value to work while cementing its worth in a way that leaves you holding a physical asset.
+Engaging in a mortgage loan backed by Bitcoin, Ethereum, or even stablecoins such as USDC, is the easiest way to put your portfolio’s total value to work while cementing its worth in a way that leaves you holding a physical asset.

 Assuming an investor has $1M worth of Bitcoin in their wallet, with Milo, they are eligible for a home loan up to the exact amount of their holdings (in this case, $1M).
 Instead of cash or other collateral, the investor simply pledges their holdings against the loan, at which time their assets are kept in a third-party custodial account and released when the loan is settled.